Sarp Bridge

-Sarp Bridge (Sarpsbrua or Sarpebrua) is a series of bridges which span across Sarpefossen, a waterfall of the river Glomma in Sarpsborg, Norway.
-In the current arrangement, one bridge carries a pathway, one carries a single track of the Østfold Line and one carries two lanes of National Road 118.
+Sarp Bridge (Sarpsbrua or Sarpebrua) is a group of bridges which cross Sarpefossen, a waterfall of the river Glomma in Sarpsborg, Norway.
+One bridge carries a pathway, one carries a single track of the Østfold Line and one carries two lanes of National Road 118.
 The road and pathway bridges are about 91 m long, while the railway bridge is 247 m.

 The first bridge at the site was a brick suspension bridge opened on 25 February 1854.
 It was rebuilt as a multilayer bridge and opened with rail tracks on an upper truss level on 2 January 1879.
 In order to strengthen the railway, a new steel truss railway bridge opened on 9 May 1931.
 The former bridge was then rebuilt as a wider road bridge.
 An accident on 15 April 1940 caused the fire department to blow away one of the pillars, collapsing the superstructure.
 A new road bridge was completed in 1943.
 The two were supplemented with a separate pathway bridge in 1977.
-There are plans to replace the existing bridges with a four-land road and three-track railway bridge, scheduled for no later than 2030.
+There are plans to replace the existing bridges with a four-lane road and three-track railway bridge, scheduled for no later than 2030.